 There are many Android backup apps available in the Google Play Store.
 The problem with these apps is that they either take a snapshot of the device, saving all the apps and settings, or only save individual apks and not the user files.
-A great backup alternative is Carbon.
+A great backup alternative is Helium.
 This Android app will backup individual app files like game saves and user information from installed apps.

 You can backup locally (on the device), copy to a PC, or upload to a cloud storage service like Google Play.
-Cloud storage requires Carbon Premium, but it's a worthwhile investment because you can automate backup schedules and Android to Android sync.
+Cloud storage requires Helium Premium, but it's a worthwhile investment because you can automate backup schedules and Android to Android sync.

-Here is how to use Carbon.
+Here is how to use Helium.

 Your first backup should be a full backup unless you have a lot of apps you don't use anymore.
 Once you've finished selecting the apps, add a name, and tap "Backup."

 Select the app files and "Restore."
-If you have a lot of apps, it may take a little time for Carbon to completely restore all the files.
+If you have a lot of apps, it may take a little time for Helium to completely restore all the files.
 After you finish, your other apps should have all the user data.